michaeljcollinsuk/CV/README.md

 ## Michael Collins
 [Github](https://github.com/michaeljcollinsuk) | [BitBucket](https://bitbucket.org/michaeljcollins/)

 After running an eBay vintage clothes store, I realised I was more interested in building the webpages than selling the clothes.
 I got into coding and was hooked by it's problem solving nature.
 I joined Makers Academy where I became passionate about striving for clean code and developed a healthy obsession for refactoring.
 In June I became a Junior Developer for an agency in Sheffield, and have been working there since on a freelance basis.
-I'm committed to a career as a developer, and would love to work with an enthusiastic team with a focus on mentoring, in a role where I will be be challenged and pushed to improve every day.
+I'm committed to a career as a developer, and would love to work with an enthusiastic team with a focus on mentoring, in a role where I will be challenged and pushed to improve every day.

 ## Developer Experience